Naruh1010/Alchemy/README.md

 *   Lyrics provided by [LRCLIB](https://github.com/tranxuanthang/lrclib) by @tranxuanthang;
 *   Design inspired by [Mallari Kishor's Spotify Redesign](https://www.behance.net/gallery/194018249/Spotify-App-Redesign).

+## :running: Ongoing development

+*   Moving gateway light API calls to the mobile gateway API
+*   Implementing complete artist pages :
+    *   Incomplete `see more` buttons
+    *   Missing `favorite tracks from artist` section
+    *   Loading seems overall slower than it used to be

 ## :building_construction: Upcoming Features

 *   Move all gateway light API calls to mobile gateway API;